Clinton Foundation official plays defense over accusations

 "We're not trying to wind it down.
 What we're trying to do is transition the program," he said, acknowledging that "obviously there's a different environment now -- a different media environment; a different set of criticisms and critiques."

-Minassian's comments come amid a fresh foundation-related controversy for Clinton: Newly released emails show State Department aide Huma Abedin and then-top Clinton Foundation official Doug Band discussed getting foundation donors seats to an official lunch with Chinese President Hu Jintao.
+Minassian's comments come amid a fresh foundation-related controversy for Clinton: Newly released emails show State Department aide Huma Abedin and then-top Clinton Foundation official Doug Band discussed getting representatives of foundation donors seats to an official lunch with Chinese President Hu Jintao.

-UBS wealth management president Bob McCann, Rockefeller Foundation president Judith Rodin and Western Union CEO Hikmet Ersek were listed in Band's December 2010 email to Abedin.
+UBS CEO of private wealth management Bob McCann, Rockefeller Foundation president Judith Rodin and Western Union CEO Hikmet Ersek were listed in Band's December 2010 email to Abedin.

 "I'll ask," she responded.